eugene-eeo/tenc/README.md

 # `tenc`

-**Tiny Encoding library** -- collection of encoding and decoding functions for a variety of tiny serialization specifications.
+**Tiny ENCoding library** -- collection of encoders and decoders for a variety of tiny serialization specifications.
 Initial codebase written on board a train journey, so the `t` in `tenc` _may_ also mean train.

-Currently implemented:

  - [djb's netstrings](https://cr.yp.to/proto/netstrings.txt)
  - [bittorrent's bencoding](http://www.bittorrent.org/beps/bep_0003.html#bencoding)